feri/Junction2018_Support/README.md

 We have our own WiFi where you join (`jnct-ble5-mesh`).
 You should use ssh to connect to the NUC.
 For example `ssh team1`

+## Challenge Tech Directions

+You are free to choose to which direction you want to go with your project.
+Below are few ideas.

+- Using the sample python as a baseline, create backend which provides REST api and communicated with the meshd via D-Bus Python API.
+In addition, create a front end app for data visualization and device discovery and control.
+- Extend the Zephyr BT mesh app to add support for more sensors (accelerometer, proximity, etc)

 ### Support Materials

 #### How to Build BlueZ with mesh support